-When your child struggles to learn, it can be scary.
+When your child is a struggling learner, it can be scary.

 My son struggled with reading and spelling, so I know firsthand what that fear feels like.

-You feel responsible for making sure your child grows up being able to read and spell proficiently, because you know that without those essential skills, your child’s future options will be limited.
+You feel responsible for making sure your child grows up being able to read and spell proficiently, because you know that your child’s future options will be limited without those essential skills.

 You don’t want to see your struggling learner blocked from reaching his full personal potential, and you would do almost anything to help him overcome his struggles.